Benefits Of Kayaking – Why Paddling Is So GOOD For YOU!

 Kayaking can give you a good combination of aerobic and strength exercise, which can help to maintain healthy blood pressure and improve circulation.

-It Reduces Stress And Improves Mental Health
+It Reduces Stress And Boosts Mental Health

 Being outside in nature has been scientifically proven to help reduce stress, depression and anxiety.
 And when you’re kayaking, you’re outside and often completely surrounded by nature.

 Being on the water can have a positive effect on your mood and mental health, making you feel more relaxed and lowering your blood pressure.
 Even the sound of your paddle slowly sweeping through the water can have a relaxing effect.

 Kayaking can be a great activity for heart health.
 You can get the cardiovascular benefits of an aerobic workout as well as the blood pressure-reducing benefits of being out in nature.

 Aerobic exercise such as kayaking can help to maintain healthy cholesterol and blood sugar levels for improved cardiovascular health.
 This can then help to reduce the risk of heart disease and other illnesses, including diabetes.

 If you’re new to kayaking, learning can help you keep your brain healthy.
 This is because learning a new skill can actually improve your brain functions.
 Learning to kayak can help to stimulate your memory and improve your concentration, which can be even more important as we age.

 Even if you already know how to kayak, the act of paddling requires you to think so that you can paddle the next stroke correctly and efficiently.
 Regularly practicing your skills to improve your paddling technique can also help to boost your cognitive health.